Edwin420s/AfriVerse/README.md

 Special thanks to:
 - **BGI25 Organizers** - For hosting this incredible hackathon
-- **SingularityNET Team** - For MeTTa and decentralized AI vision
-- **ASI Alliance** - For AGI alignment principles
+- **SingularityNET & ASI Alliance** - For the vision of beneficial AGI
 - **Local Elders** - For sharing cultural wisdom
-- **Open Source Community** - For amazing tools
+- **Open Source Community** - For amazing tools and libraries

 ---

-## 🌟 Star Us!
+## 🌟 Support This Project

-If AfriVerse resonates with you, please ⭐ **star this repository** to show your support!
+If AfriVerse resonates with you, please ⭐ **star this repository** and share it with others who care about cultural preservation and ethical AI!

-Together, let's build AGI that learns from everyone, not just those who code in English.

 ---